 The feature list is really where this radio should impress most people.
 The real-time spectrum scope is … real-time, the refresh rate is 30Hz and can display up to 1MHz of bandwidth with an 80dB vertical span.
 It can be zoomed in, it can be expanded to cover most of the screen, has a very useful waterfall, you can touch a signal on the screen and the radio tunes to it.
 It is probably the best you can find in a standalone transceiver outside Flex Maestro or SunSDR MB-1 (solutions wich cost 3-5 times more), and I’m including here all the latest or greatest radios out there (IC-7851, Kenwood TS-990, Yaesu FTdx-3000 etc).
 The quality of the display is pretty good as well, nice colors and good viewing angles, considerably better than the FT-991.

-The interface is very good for such a small radio thanks to the large touchscreen and the thought put behind it: if in a much larger radio (such as the Yaesu FTdx-5000) you have most of the important functions just 1-2 button presses away, in the IC-7300 they are 1-2 touches away.
+The user interface is very good for such a small radio thanks to the large touchscreen and the thought put behind it: if in a much larger radio (such as the Yaesu FTdx-5000) you have most of the important functions just 1-2 button presses away, in the IC-7300 they are 1-2 touches away.
 You want to change the band ?
 Just touch the frequency display on the screen and a band selection screen will temporarily appear.
 No need to have 12 band buttons that clutter the frontpanel all the time while you only change bands a few times per day.
 It can also be configurated in a multitude of ways to show wichever information you need at that moment; I liked the possibility to see the audio scope and audio band analyzer, wich could show you if the incoming or transmitted signal includes noise, distorsions, etc – extremely useful for digital modes or when adjusting a new microphone, for example.

 Speaking of a new microphone, the IC-7300 ships with the new HM-219.
 It’s a basic electret microphone with up/down buttons, but the Icom IC-7300 is such a nice radio it deserved a new model.
 It feels kind of small in my big hands, but most of the microphone’s merit is in the way it sounds and I need to be on the other end of an IC-7300 to find that out.